ARSadri/PushButtonClicks/README.md

 Just connect a pin to a switch whose other side is connected to the ground and activate the pull-up resistor inside the microcontroller.

 ### software
 An object PushButton must be constructed globally and its check routine must be called periodically.
 The output of the routine shows the events.
+Please check the example code and consider the following.

-the construction accepts inputs:
+the construction of the object accepts inputs:

 * DeadDuration: That is the duration that push-button is dead between events; DEFAULT: 150
 * longDurationThreshold: That is the duration that a key must be pressed to be considered as long time; DEFAULT: 500
 * debounceThreshold: That is the minimum duration that the button must be pressed to be considered as an event, i.e. debouncing; DEFAULT: 75
 * pressed: the voltage state when pressed; DEFAULT: 0   (This is because usually, microcontrollers have an internal pull-up and button is active LOW)

 The check routine must be called together with two inputs: